 Under Teymer’s watch, Augusta enjoyed its first 20-win season since 2007-08 and earned the PBC East Division’s No. 1 seed for the first time since the 2003 tourney.
 The Jaguars clinched the league’s East Division title and cracked the national rankings for three weeks, marking the program’s first appearance in the national poll since the 2003-04 season.

-Teymer was introduced as the eighth head coach in the program’s 37-year history on April 1, 2010 at a press conference in The Towers inside Washington Hall on the main campus of Augusta State University.
+Teymer was introduced as the eighth head coach in the program’s 37-year history on April 1, 2010 at a press conference in The Towers inside Washington Hall on the main campus of Georgia Regents University.